microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 find them without issue.
    * Otherwise, add to the debugger's symbol path by running `.sympath+ <pdb path>`

-2. Before running your first query, explore the Data Model Oject that contains TTD specific queries.
+2. Before running your first query, explore the Data Model Object that contains TTD specific queries.
 Run this command:

 ```LINQ